keymetrics/doc-pm2/en/plus/guide/notifications.md

 ## Default notifications

-By default, Keymetrics sends few different kind of notifications:
+By default, PM2 Plus sends few different kind of notifications:

 - When a new exception is thrown.